python/cpython/Doc/library/ftplib.rst

 .. method:: FTP_TLS.auth()

-   Set up secure control connection by using TLS or SSL, depending on what specified in :meth:`ssl_version` attribute.
+   Set up a secure control connection by using TLS or SSL, depending on what is specified in the :attr:`ssl_version` attribute.

    .. versionchanged:: 3.4
       The method now supports hostname check with